seanken/CellLevel_QC/README.md

 ## Code

 The src code is in the src directory.
 Will work on making cleaner code if I get the chance.

+## FAQs

+**With the sanity check, the results don't perfectly match between the metrics file and the results from CellLevel_QC.
+Should I be worried?**

+Probably not a big issue.
+In our testing the results were very similiar, though not identical.
+This is due to the fact that our program and CellRanger use slightly different sets of reads for calculating aggregate values.
+In particular, we exclude all reads that do not have a CBC matching the cell list.
+There are also some metrics we use only uniquelly mapped reads while CellRanger includes other reads as well.
+Large differences might be a sign of an issue, but could also be due to other effects (low number of reads in cells, etc).

+**What testing has this program undergone?**

+So far the testing is limited (plan on doing more, just haven't had the chance).
+Most of it has involved comparing the outputs of this program to 10X outputs, either in aggregate (with the -s flag), or on a cell by cell bases (only done with nUMI).